menu

 The Neighbors

 The neighbors in the State Capitol / West Capitol Street Historic District neighborhood in Jackson are middle-income, making it a moderate income neighborhood.
-NeighborhoodScout's exclusive analysis reveals that this neighborhood has a higher income than 53.9% of the neighborhoods in America.
-In addition, 0.0% of the children seventeen and under living in this neighborhood are living below the federal poverty line, which is a lower rate of childhood poverty than is found in 100.0% of America's neighborhoods.
+NeighborhoodScout's exclusive analysis reveals that this neighborhood has a higher income than 49.5% of the neighborhoods in America.
+With 100.0% of the children here below the federal poverty line, this neighborhood has a higher rate of childhood poverty than 99.9% of U.S. neighborhoods.

-In the State Capitol / West Capitol Street Historic District neighborhood, 74.2% of the working population is employed in executive, management, and professional occupations.
-The second most important occupational group in this neighborhood is government jobs, whether they are in local, state, or federal positions, with 57.9% of the residents employed.
-Other residents here are employed in clerical, assistant, and tech support occupations (12.0%), and 10.1% in sales and service jobs, from major sales accounts, to working in fast food restaurants.
+In the State Capitol / West Capitol Street Historic District neighborhood, 69.3% of the working population is employed in executive, management, and professional occupations.
+The second most important occupational group in this neighborhood is government jobs, whether they are in local, state, or federal positions, with 53.4% of the residents employed.
+Other residents here are employed in sales and service jobs, from major sales accounts, to working in fast food restaurants (15.6%), and 8.1% in manufacturing and laborer occupations.

 Languages

-The most common language spoken in the State Capitol / West Capitol Street Historic District neighborhood is English, spoken by 96.9% of households.
-Some people also speak Spanish (2.3%).
+The languages spoken by people in this neighborhood are diverse.
+These are tabulated as the languages people preferentially speak when they are at home with their families.
+The most common language spoken in the State Capitol / West Capitol Street Historic District neighborhood is English, spoken by 93.3% of households.
+Other important languages spoken here include French and Spanish.

 Ethnicity / Ancestry